 Living with a chronic, life-threatening illness can be as much of a mental challenge as it is a physical one.
 It’s even more difficult for children, as emotional, stressful and frustrating situations - frequent trips to the doctor, lengthy hospitalizations and daily life limitations - can interfere with building and maintaining friendships.
-With the quality of life of these pediatric patients in mind, Floating Hospital for Children joined forces with startup company Team IMPACT in 2011.
+With the quality of life of these pediatric patients in mind, Tufts Children's Hospital joined forces with startup company Team IMPACT in 2011.
 Over the past two years, the partnership has created joy and fostered hope in the lives of children who had neither.

 Team IMPACT is a Boston-based non-profit organization that connects chronically ill children with college sports teams.
 The teams “adopt” the children and work to make them feel special by developingt a sense of acceptance, belonging, friendship and connection to something completely different than their medical experiences.
 The child is “drafted” onto the sports team, attends practices, gets tickets to games, receives team apparel, and takes part in team functions and activities.
 Any child who is going through continuous medical issues is eligible to participate; this way, the child can be a part of the team for the long-term.

 “It’s really a mentorship for the kids, like big brother/big sister, but in a social, team environment,” said Director of Child Life Services Andrea Pappaconstantinou.
 “Many of these kids are not able to be part of a sports team due to safety or endurance issues or because of physical limitations.
 Team IMPACT is totally inclusive in providing a self-esteem boost and a sense of accomplishment for these kids.”